Your creations, together with God’s creation, bring joy to countless men and women across the globe.

 Your website will look nice on any size screen, just like your surfboards look great from any angle.

 That’s cos you don’t want surfboard hunters to pinch and zoom to see your marvellous designs.

 You’d think a website that lets you share your surfboards and surfing tips and whatever else you want to it, will cost you the price of a TYR Hurricane Freak Nature wetsuit (affiliate link).

 But we keep our prices more than competitive so people can get on board with our vision of getting back to common sense online marketing.

 You could chug along posting your boards to Facebook.
 You perhaps even have a website that sits there like a long forgotten hand plane in a corner somewhere, longing to be used in your shaping endeavours, but standing no chance.

-Or you could get yourself a Bay Marketing Co website and start marketing to more people from a place that belongs to you.
+Or you could book a consultation, get yourself a Bay Marketing Co marketing package and start marketing to more people from a place that belongs to you.